 The information retrieval continuum

-Seth emphasized a point that is often overlooked: chatbots are simply another mechanism to retrieve information.
+It is important not to overlook this fact: chatbots are simply another mechanism to retrieve information.
 Just like any other information retrieval mechanism, it requires certain data sources to create the interactions.
 Increasing levels of sophistication in information architecture allow for more nuances around the experience.

 As the enabling technology moves from basic search (shown below in the lower left hand corner of the graphic) to more sophisticated levels such as classification and finally to natural language processing and machine learning, the user experience shifts from interacting with a simple search box to a personalized conversational experience.
 The required information architecture similarly moves from being non-existent or having just metadata, to taxonomies and ontologies, to a very sophisticated architecture that can support an intelligent virtual assistant.